Snail Pace Transformations

 If you are not spending as much time writing blog posts, you can spend more of your time doing what inspires you to write.

-Now that the trip is over I want to use the time I have been using to explore to live the type of life I blog about.
-I want to challenge myself to cut our living expenses, to toss more clutter, to create new simple recipes and to essentially transform my life inch by inch like my blog tag line suggests.
+Now that the trip is over, I want to use the time I have been using to explore to live the type of life I blog about.
+I want to challenge myself to cut our living expenses, to toss more clutter, to create new simple recipes, and essentially transform my life inch by inch, as my blog tagline suggests.

 More Time For Blog Readers

-For me that means more social media interactions.
+For me, that means more social media interactions.
 Notice I didn’t say more social media posts.
-I have two Facebook groups for my blog.
-My decluttering one is very active and grows daily.
-My thrifty themed one is still new and experiencing very slow growth.
-I want to make sure I spend time talking with the people in both groups as well as those who are a part of my blog’s Facebook page.
+I have one.
+My decluttering Facebook group is very active and growing I want to make sure I spend time talking with the people in there/

 More Time For Product Creation